 - Celebrate – host your wedding or special event at the Pavilion and enjoy full services and amenities including meals by our executive red seal Chef for up to 220 people

 There are 18 walk-in tenting sites available, all just a short walk from the ferry.
+Five group campsites can accommodate up to 50 guests.
 Camping services include potable water, hot showers, flush toilets, and food lockers.
 Campers should be mindful to lockup all food when they’re not using it, as there’s quite a large raccoon population on the island that are keen to dig into unattended snacks.